 Unless your tree is one you just cut at a farm, it’s quite likely that it was cut weeks ago.
 To allow your tree to soak up water once you get it in its stand, you’ll want to re-cut the tree’s base again.
 About 1/4 inch is sufficient, though more wouldn’t hurt.

-And you don’t need to do any special cutting to make your Christmas tree last longer.
-A normal straight across cut will work just fine.
+And you don’t need to do any special type of cut to make your Christmas tree last longer.
+A normal straight across cut through the stump will work just fine.

 3. Place Smart